 \begin{proof} Notice that \( \LL(\W{k}, \tta) \) defined by \eqref{log-likelihood} is quadratic in \( \tta \).
-The assertion follows from the Taylor expansion of the second order at the point \( \mmle{k} \), because it is the point of maximum, and the second derivative is a constant matrix \( \B{k} \). \end{proof} Let the matrix \( \S \) be defined as follows:
+The assertion follows from the second order Taylor series expansion around the point \( \mmle{k} \), because it is the point of maximum, and the second derivative is the constant matrix \( \B{k} \). \end{proof} Let the matrix \( \S \) be defined as follows:

-Then for the distribution of \( \LL(\W{k},\mmle{k}, \bbpf{k}) \) one observes so-called ``Wilks phenomenon'', see \cite{FanZhangZhang}, described by the following theorem: \begin{theorem} Let the regression model be given by \eqref{true model} and the parameter maximizing the expected local log-likelihood \( \bbpf{k} = \bbpf{k}(x) \) be defined by \eqref{prameter of BPF}.
+Then for the distribution of \( \LL(\W{k},\mmle{k}, \bbpf{k}) \) one observes so-called ``Wilks phenomenon'', c.f.~\cite{FanZhangZhang}, described by the following theorem:

+\begin{proposition} Let the regression model be given by \eqref{true model} and the parameter \( \bbpf{k} = \bbpf{k}(x) \) maximizing the expected local log-likelihood be defined by \eqref{prameter of BPF}.
 Then for any \( k = 1, \ldots, K \) the following equality in distribution takes place:

 with \( p = \rank (\B{k}) = \dim \Theta = \p \).
 Here \( \lambda_{1}(\S) , \ldots , \lambda_{p}(\S) \) are the non-zero eigenvalues of the matrix \( \S \), and \( \bar\varepsilon_{i} \) are independent standard normal random variables.